GratisDevs/Gratis_alpha/README.md

 [01-11-2020] develop content for navbar.

-[] Make the login look like somewhat like instaLogin.
+[03-11-2020] Make the login look like somewhat like instaLogin.

+[] Make the register and forgot password as well.

 ## Available Scripts